Sabbatical Southern Africa: Elephant Conservation in Namibia and Zambia

 Activities during your time out in Africa

-In our elephant project in Namibia's Damaraland, your task is to mitigate the prevailing human-elephant conflict.
-Together with your team, you support the local population in constrcuting wells and protective walls and also develop new water sources for local elephant herds.
+In the Elephant Project within Namibia's Damaraland, your mission is to address the existing human-elephant conflict.
+Collaborating with your team, you'll assist the local community in constructing wells and protective walls, while also innovating to create new water sources for the resident elephant herds.

-In addition, you collect data on movement patterns and the animals' way of life through monitoring.
-This, in turn, can be used to derive findings for the development of specific species protection measures.
+Furthermore, you'll gather data on movement patterns and the animals' behavior through monitoring.
+This data is instrumental in deriving insights for the development of targeted species protection measures.

-As a volunteer, you will help collect essential conservation data collection and protect orphaned elephants which are gradually released back into the wild as part of a the station’s release programme.
+As an Orphaned Elephants Volunteer in Zambia, you will help for 22 days to collect essential conservation data and protect orphaned elephants which are gradually released back into the wild as part of the station’s release programme.

 Together with your team, you will gain insight into elephant behaviour monitoring, learn more about anti-poaching and wildlife rehabilitation, and acquire different methods for collecting biodiversity data in national parks.
 You will also have the opportunity to participate in various community projects.